 Ingredients

-- 3 pounds apples about 12 small apples, 9 medium apples
+- 3 pounds apples about 12 small apples or 9 medium apples

 Instructions

-- Once cook time has elapsed, let the pressure release naturally for at least 15 minutes before releaseing pressure.
+- Once the cooking time has elapsed, allow the pressure to release naturally for at least 10 minutes, 15 minutes is best, before releasing the remaining pressure.

 Susan B